-What to do if Windows 10 is stuck on signing out screen with blue spinning circle
+What to do if Windows 10 is stuck on signing out screen with a blue spinning circle

 So if you are one of the users who experience the same problem, there are several fixes you can check out if your computer is stuck on the signing out screen with a blue spinning circle.
 You can try to force shutdown your computer or troubleshoot the problem in a Clean Boot State.
 You could also try to check the status of the User Profile Service or repair User Profile, as well as run System Restore.
 For more details, refer to each one of the suggestions provided below.
 But before you troubleshoot the problem, make sure that you are logged in to your computer as an administrator.